Skip to content

 Strategies for Changing Toxic Relationships

-While the Law of Assumption acts as a powerful internal catalyst, outward strategies are also vital in transforming toxic relationships.
+While the Law of Assumption serves as a powerful internal catalyst, external strategies are also vital for transforming toxic relationships.
 These external actions should always be aligned with your internal assumptions.

 Conscious Communication and Response

 When interacting with the difficult person, become acutely aware of your own communication style and how you respond to their behaviors.
-If your assumption is that they are now more respectful, then your responses should reflect that assumption.
+If you assume that they are now more respectful, then your responses should reflect that assumption.

 Instead of reacting with defensiveness or anger to a perceived slight, you might respond with calm assertiveness or even gentle redirection.